sap-tutorials/Tutorials/tutorials/vora-aws-prod-faq/vora-aws-prod-faq.md

 [ACCORDION-BEGIN [Question 23: ](What is the default HDFS replication factor and how can we manage it to scale the cluster?)]

 In optimal cluster `Worker` and `Worker2` have data node component hence the Replication factor by default is 2.
-It is recommended to increase the Block replication factor to 3 as the cluster scales (When more nodes are added to the cluster which have "datanode" components.
+It is recommended to increase the Block replication factor to 3 as the cluster scales (When more nodes are added to the cluster which have `datanode` components.
 Login to Ambari, Go to **`HDFS > Configs Tab > Advanced Tab > Block replication`**

 [ACCORDION-END]